alxxtexxr/colab_jupyter_server/README.md

 - `port`: The default port is 8889. **Avoid using port 8888**, as it is already in use by the notebook you open in Colab/Kaggle.

-- `wait_time`: The duration to wait for the Jupyter server info to be retrieved.
+- `wait_time`: The duration to wait for the Jupyter server URL to be retrieved.
 The default is 10s. **A shorter wait time may result in failure to retrieve the Jupyter serrver token, returning an empty token.**